Let’s chat about the comparison game.

 You have a wildly beautiful life waiting for you.
 Open up your eyes and see it.

 That moment changed everything for me.
 I realized that the success of another didn’t mean failure for me.
-I learned to celebrate the progress of others and allowed it to inspire instead of discourage me.
+I learned to celebrate the progress of others and allowed it to inspire instead of discouraging me.
 Not even three months after this mental shift, I moved to full-time photography.

 Friend!
 It is time for you to thrive in life and appreciate the wildly beautiful world that surrounds you.